Chilling Clip Shows Courtney Love Warned Actresses About Harvey Weinstein In 2005

 Although I wasn't one of his victims, I was eternally banned by CAA for speaking out against #HarveyWeinstein #rape https://t.co/8giwNkrC5t— Courtney Love Cobain (@Courtney) October 14, 2017

-The message also included the link to a TMZ story, discussing the 2005 snippet and along with a grainy video of Love and actress Jessica Chastain with Weinstein at an event in 2012.
+The message also included the link to a TMZ story, discussing the 2005 snippet and along with a grainy video of her and actress Jessica Chastain with Weinstein at an event in 2012.

 Love joins numerous celebrities who’ve discussed the "open secret" — Weinstein's alleged blatant sexual harassment — that has run rampant in Hollywood for decades, yet was widely accepted as the norm.

-Unfortunately, in 2017 we know that an “open secret” is just another, more elaborate way to say normalization.
-The most alarming layer of the Weinstein allegations is how widely they were known, openly discussed, and in some cases joked about, not only between women, but on large stages in front of you, me, and the entire Motion Picture Academy.
+Though in 2017 we know that an “open secret” is just another, more elaborate way to say normalisation.
+The most alarming layer of the Weinstein allegations is how widely they were known and openly discussed and in some cases joked about, not only between women, but on large stages in front of you, me and the entire Motion Picture Academy.

 Advertisement